alepekhin/vim_as_ide/README.md

 # vim_as_ide

-Vim with LSP and LLM client plugins as IDE replacement
+Vim with LSP and LLM client plugins as Java IDE

 Using Vim as IDE set us free from learning key shortcuts for every IDE and gives us the possibility to work with any language in the same environment